okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 1. In the **Client Authentication** field, select **Use client secret** from the dropdown menu.
 1. Add the **Client ID** and **Client Secret** values from your app integration.
-1. Add the authorization server’s token URL, such as `https://${yourOktaDomain}/oauth2/default/v1/token`, and the custom scope that you created previously.
+1. Add the authorization server's token URL, such as `https://${yourOktaDomain}/oauth2/default/v1/token`, and the custom scope that you created previously.
 1. Click **Save**.

 #### Add code to verify the JWT